damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>npm configuration</strong>

-npm is configuration to load all the required packages for Angular 2 and Webpack.
+npm presents the configuration to load all the required packages for Angular 2 and Webpack.
 The Webpack packages are all added to the devDependencies.
 A npm build script and also a npm buildProduction are also configured, so that the client application can be built using Webpack from the cmd line using "npm build" or "npm buildProduction".
 These two scipts just call the same cmd as the Webpack task runner.

 ```javascript
 {